Graduate Department of Health, Nutrition, and Food Sciences

 FOS 5936.
 Selected Topics in Food Science and Technology (3).
 Prerequisites: FOS 4114; biochemistry.
 Investigation of current research related to selected topics in food science and technology.

 FOS 6351C.
 Physical and Chemical Techniques in Food and Nutrition (3).
-Prerequisite: HUN 5802L; analytical chemistry recommended.
-Experimental approach to food and nutrition research may involve the study of foods, humans, or animal models and a variety of specialized instruments.
+Prerequisite: HUN 5802L.
+Recommended prerequisite: Analytical chemistry.
+This course provides an experimental approach to food and nutrition research, and it may involve the study of foods, humans, or animal models and a variety of specialized instruments.

 FOS 6930r.
 Seminar in Food and Nutrition Science (1).
 Doctoral student presentations concerning research in the food sciences.
 May be repeated to a maximum of four semester hours.